 - 1. Excavation: Excavate to the size, shape, and depth specified in the contract documents.
 Ensure the bottom of all foundations rest securely on firm undisturbed soil.
-Minimize over-excavation to ensure support and stability of the foundation.
-The Contractor is responsible for incidental sidewalk removal and replacement necessary to complete the signal construction.
-Whenever excavation is made across parkways, gravel driveways, sodded areas or other surfaces, the sod, topsoil, crushed stone and gravel shall be replaced or restored as nearly as possible to its original condition and the whole area involved shall be left in a neat and presentable condition.
-Concrete sidewalk pavements, base courses, bituminous surfaces and other surfaces shall be replaced with new materials and the cost shall be incidental to the work. - 2.
-Footing: Provide a means for holding all of the following elements rigidly in place while the concrete is being placed. - a.
-Forms: - 1) Set the forms level or sloped to meet the adjacent paved areas. - 2) When adjacent to paved areas, shape the top 11 inches of the footing to be square and flush with the surrounding paved area.
-Provide preformed expansion material between the footing and paved areas. - 3) When installed in an unpaved area, set the top of the footing 2 inches above the surface of the ground. - b.
+Minimize over-excavation to ensure support and stability of the foundation. - 2.
+Foundation: Provide a means for holding all of the following elements rigidly in place while the concrete is being placed. - a.
+Forms: - 1) Set the forms level or sloped to meet the adjacent paved areas. - 2) When adjacent to paved areas, shape the top 11 inches of the foundation to be square and flush with the surrounding paved area.
+Provide preformed expansion material between the foundation and paved areas. - 3) When installed in an unpaved area, set the top of the foundation 2 inches above the surface of the ground. - b.
 Reinforcing Steel: Install reinforcing steel. - c.
 Conduit: Install conduit. - d.
-Anchor Bolts: - 1) Set anchor bolts using a template constructed to accommodate the specified elevation, orientation, and spacing according to the pole and controller manufacturer's requirements. - 2) Center the pole anchor bolts within the concrete footing. - 3) Protect the anchor bolts until poles are erected. - 4) Orient controller footing with the back of the cabinet toward the intersection such that the signal heads can be viewed while facing the controller, unless otherwise directed by the Engineer. - e.
-Concrete: - 1) Place concrete to form a monolithic foundation.
+Anchor Bolts: - Set anchor bolts using a template constructed to accommodate the specified elevation, orientation, and spacing according to the pole and controller manufacturer's requirements. - 2) Center the pole anchor bolts within the concrete foundation. - 3) Protect the anchor bolts until poles are erected. - 4) Orient controller footing with the back of the cabinet toward the intersection such that the signal heads can be viewed while facing the controller, unless otherwise directed by the Engineer.

+e.
+Concrete:

+- 1) Place concrete to form a monolithic foundation.
 Consolidate concrete by vibration methods. - 2) Finish the top of the base level and round the top edges with an edging tool having a radius of 1/2 inch.
-Provide a rubbed surface finish on the exposed surface of the footing. - 3) Allow the footings to cure a minimum of 4 days prior to erecting the poles and 7 days prior to installing the mast arms.
+Provide a rubbed surface finish on the exposed surface of the footing or foundation. - 3) Allow the foundation to cure a minimum of 4 days prior to erecting the poles and 7 days prior to installing the mast arms.
 Times may be shortened if supported by strength test results. - 3.
-Backfill: Place suitable backfill material according to Section 2552 of the Standard Specifications. - 4.
-Removal: Where shown on the plans, the Contractor shall remove the top of the existing mast arm footings, anchor bolts, and conduits to 36 inches below the existing top of curb or edge of pavement elevation.
-Waste materials shall be removed from the site and disposed in accordance with local regulations.
-Backfilling for the removal shall be performed according to Section 2552 of the Standard Specifications.
-The upper 6 inches of the removal area, if outside the proposed pavement, shall be backfilled with topsoil.
+Backfill: Place suitable backfill material according to Section 3010 of the Standard Specifications.